Ptisana salicina

-Ptisana salicina, or king fern, is a species of fern native to Norfolk Island, New Zealand and the South Pacific.
-Large and robust with a distinctive tropical appearance, it has fronds up to 5 metres (16 feet +/-) tall that arise from a starchy base that was a traditional food for the Maori.
-It has several other common names including para, tawhiti-para, and horseshoe fern.
+Ptisana salicina, commonly known as para, tawhiti-para, king fern, or horseshoe fern, is a species of fern native to Norfolk Island, New Zealand and the South Pacific.
+It has fronds up to 5 metres (16 feet +/-) long that arise from a starchy base that was a traditional food for the Maori.

 Distribution

-King fern is indigenous to Norfolk Island (the type locality), New Zealand, New Caledonia, Cook Islands, Austral Islands, Society Islands and the Marquesas.
+Ptisana salicina is indigenous to Norfolk Island (the type locality), New Zealand, New Caledonia, Cook Islands, Austral Islands, Society Islands and the Marquesas.
 It is closely related to Ptisana smithii of Vanuatu, Fiji, the Solomon Islands, Samoa and Tonga.

 In New Zealand it is found in lowland areas on the north-western half of the North Island from inland Wanganui northwards.
 It is most abundant in the western Waikato, where it is found in forests and forest remnants.
 It prefers limestone-rich soils, including the entrances to caves and shady stream sides.
 It often grows in New Zealand association with parataniwha (Elatostema rugosum) and supplejack (Ripogonum scandens).

 Threats

-King fern is in serious decline in New Zealand, seriously threatened throughout its range by feral and domestic cattle, wild pigs and goats.
+This species is in serious decline in New Zealand, seriously threatened throughout its range by feral and domestic cattle, wild pigs and goats.
 Large plants no longer exist except in areas where there has been rigorous control of animals, or in inaccessible cave entrances or steep-sided gorges in karst areas.
 Another serious threat comes from plant collectors who are said to have wiped out several large populations in the Kawhia district.